pereznetworks/A-Course-Rating-API/README.md

 # Developer Notes:

+- erroring on the side of caution...
-- for now removing nodemon from the development deps will put nodemon back in once nodemon or its deps fix or remove the errant module
+  - for now removing nodemon from the development deps
+  - will put nodemon back in once nodemon or its deps fix or remove the errant module

-  given alert GHSA-mh6f-8j2x-4483
+- given alert GHSA-mh6f-8j2x-4483
   - following the dependencies up to top most module
     - nodemon requires pstree.remy
     - pstree.remy requires pstree